greena13/react-hotkeys/README.md

 };
 ```

-#### Setting dynamic hotkeys
+#### Setting dynamic hotkeys at runtime

-`react-hotkeys` has basic support for setting dynamic hotkeys - i.e. letting the user set their own keyboard shortcuts.
-In your app, you can set up the necessary UI for [viewing the current keyboard shortcuts](#displaying-a-list-of-available-hot-keys), and opting to change them.
-You can then use the `recordKeyCombination` function to capture the keys the user wishes to use.
+`react-hotkeys` has basic support for setting dynamic hotkeys - i.e. letting the user set their own keyboard shortcuts at runtime.
+Once you have set up the necessary UI for [viewing the current keyboard shortcuts](#displaying-a-list-of-available-hot-keys) (and opting to change them), you can then use the `recordKeyCombination` function to capture the keys the user wishes to use.

 `recordKeyCombination` accepts a callback function that will be called on the last `keyup` of the next key combination - immediately after the user has pressed the key combination they wish to assign.
 The callback then unbinds itself, so you do not have to worry about tidying up after it.